Therapy is not about understanding. It's about change.

 Jay Haley changed what therapy could be.
 He rejected the idea that understanding a problem is the same as solving it.
 Instead, he asked a harder question: what will actually move this person?

-Milton Erickson showed that change doesn't require the client to understand what's happening — it requires the therapist to understand the client.
+Milton Erickson showed that change doesn't require the client to understand what's happening.
+It requires the therapist to understand the client.
 Their language, their resistance, their readiness.

 The tradition continues.
 The tools are here.